 10 Essential First-Time Homebuyer Tips

-When: 2-3 months before you apply for a mortgage
+When: Six months to one year before you apply for a mortgage

 Your credit score has a huge impact on the mortgage interest rate lenders will offer you.
-Check yours before you apply for a mortgage to see if there’s anything you can do to boost it to 780 or higher — if so, you’ll get the lowest mortgage rates and easiest path to approval.
-If you can’t boost your score to that level, try to get it as high as possible.
+Check yours long before you apply for a mortgage, and see if there’s anything you can do to boost it to 780 or higher.
+If you can, you’ll get the lowest mortgage rates and easiest path to approval.
+But even if you can’t boost your score to that level, try to get it as high as possible.
+Some mortgage types require a relatively low minimum credit score — 500 in the case of FHA loans, for example — but in general, the higher your credit score, the lower the rate you’ll qualify for.

 • Pay your bills on time.
 Late payments pull your scores down quickly.

 • Don’t open new credit accounts.
-New credit cards, retail store cards and car loans may ding your score, so avoid any new credit applications during the homebuying process.
+Applying for new credit cards, retail store cards and loans may ding your score, so avoid any credit applications leading up to and during the homebuying process, including throughout closing.

 Getting a mortgage after bankruptcy or foreclosure